markrcote/ledweb/README.md

 Both services require access to a directory to hold images.
 By default this is `/var/run/ledweb/`.
-You'll have to create that file and ensure it is readable and writeable by both services.
+You'll have to create that directory and ensure it is readable and writeable by both services.

 You can run `ledweb.py` as a systemd service (e.g. for [Raspbian][]) by creating a file, `/etc/systemd/system/ledweb.service`, which